ezequieldlrosa/DeepIsles/README.md

 7za x weights.7z
 ```

-Your directory should look like:
+Your directory should look like this:
 ```

 DeepIsles/